Careers360 Logo

 How to Build Vocabulary for GRE?

-Enhancing Vocabulary for the GRE is essential not just to score high in the GRE verbal section but also to gain confidence in the language and to stand tall among the competing students wishing to apply for their graduate-level studies.
+GRE Vocabulary 2025: Enhancing Vocabulary for the GRE is essential not just to score high in the GRE verbal section but also to gain confidence in the language and to stand tall among the competing students wishing to apply for their graduate-level studies.
 In this article, we shall analyze some of the important GRE vocabulary study tips and the web portals you can use to enhance your GRE vocabulary practice and preparation.
-Careers360 have also compiled essential GRE vocabulary list in this article to the candidates to enhance their performance in the GRE examination.
+Careers360 has also compiled an essential GRE vocabulary list in this article for the candidates to enhance their performance in the GRE 2025 examination.

 In the GRE the test makers are known to prefer a certain type of words, these mostly include words with Latin and Greek roots and prefixes.
 Due to this don't feel stressed about having to know every word there is.
 Another thing to keep in mind is that knowing the exact meaning of words is not important, just knowing what the word implies is enough.
 For example, words like Fatuus and turpis have negative connotations and can be used as such.
 Equipped with this knowledge let's proceed to see how you can increase your GRE vocabulary practice.